 As a new doctor leaving residency, you might find yourself hundreds of thousands of dollars in debt.
 You are already carrying a debt load from your college education and the temptation might be there to spend your salary once you enter into practice.
-In order for your pratice to thrive long term, you should seek advice on how to manage your debt and to protect your income.
+In order for your practice to thrive long term, you should seek advice on how to pay off medical school loans, manage your debt, and to protect your income.

 The Run Down

 - Financial planning can help to ensure that you both pay off your medical student loans and grow your practice.

 - The Federal Student Loan Repayment Program is one option available from the U.S. government.

 - There are also certain professions, such as those in the medical field, that may qualify you for loan forgiveness program.

 Additional elements to your financial planning may include a strategy for paying off your student loans.
 There are work‑related programs like the Federal Student Loan Repayment Program, administered through the Office of Personnel Management.

 The Federal Student Loan Repayment Program is, in short, a program where if you work for any federal agency in the government, you may be eligible for your student loans to be paid off by the federal government up to $60,000.
 This program will pay off, specifically, $10,000 per year of your federal student loans, up to $60,000.

 The stipulation to the Federal Student Loan Repayment Program is that you work for some agency within the federal government.
 Under the terms of the program, any employee (as defined in 5 U.S.C. § 2105) is eligible, except those occupying a position excepted from the competitive civil service because of their confidential, policy-determining, policy-making, or policy-advocating nature (e.g., Schedule C appointees).

 Another option may be accepting a position that qualifies for loan forgiveness.
 There are certain service‑based careers that could help you qualify for loan forgiveness.
 Generally speaking, those are available to professionals who work in the nursing profession, the medical field, and doctors.